vancleve/evolecolpp/README.md

 # Modules

-Currently there is only one example that implements the continuous snowdrift game modeled in [Doebeli, Hauert, and Killingback (2004, Science)](http://dx.doi.org/10.1126/science.1101456).
+Currently there is only one example that implements the continuous snowdrift game modeled in [Doebeli, Hauert, and Killingback (2004, Science)](http://dx.doi.org/10.1126/science.1101456) and a metapopulation version of this game studied in [Wakano and Lehmann (2014, Journal of Theoretical Biology)](http://dx.doi.org/10.1016/j.jtbi.2014.02.036).

 # Requirements